-- Ensure Adequate Funding for Infrastructure Impacted by Development.
+- 1. Ensure Adequate Funding for Infrastructure Impacted by Development.
 AB 879 (Grayson, 2017) requires the Department of Housing and Community to study how to reduce fees imposed on new development pursuant to the Mitigation Fee Act and publish a report in 2019.
-Support proposals which promote housing development by adequately funding infrastructure, but oppose measures that arbitrarily limit fees or other exactions necessary to support county infrastructure, facilities, or services required by new development. - 2.
-Fund Infill Infrastructure.
-Support funding sources for infrastructure related to infill projects that fall under applicable streamlining, including the Affordable Housing and Sustainable Communities grant program, as well as other proposals to fund infill infrastructure in tandem with affordable housing development, including proposals for a bond measure.
+Support proposals which promote housing development by adequately funding infrastructure, but oppose measures that arbitrarily limit fees or other exactions necessary to support county infrastructure, or facilities, required by new development.
+Legislative action on Mitigation Fee Act was delayed in 2020 due to the COVID-19 crisis and requests from CSAC and other local government groups.
+In 2021, this issue is likely to be at the forefront once again. - Fund Infill Infrastructure.
+Support funding sources for infrastructure related to infill projects that fall under applicable streamlining, including the Affordable Housing and Sustainable Communities grant program, as well as other proposals to fund infill infrastructure in tandem with affordable housing development, including proposals for a bond measure. - 3.
+Subdivision Map Act.
+Oppose legislation to reform the California Subdivision Map Act that removes or decreases local control and conditional use requirements. - 4.
+Protect Rule 20A.
+Oppose legislation or Public Utilities Commission action that threatens Rule 20A for overhead/underground conversion project funding.